maxbolger/maxbolger/README.md

 ### I am Healthcare Data Scientist with 4+ years of experience developing, automating, maintaining, and scaling machine learning models in fast-paced, technical environments.

-### This is my personal GitHub where you will find all of my personal projects
+### This is my personal GitHub where you will find all of my personal projects.

 ###### *click on the logos/icons to visit their respective sites!*